SoK: Log Based Transparency Enhancing Technologies: Transparency Infrastructure

-Problems may also occur when the data that is logged is somewhat arbitrary.
-For example, wage transparency could help identify wage gaps but if the party responsible for logging salaries is the business itself, the logging mechanism (or any computation used to identify a wage gap~\cite{lapets2018accessible}) can be proven correct without the data itself (and thus the resulting analysis) being true, especially if no individual evidence is available for individuals to verify their inclusion in the computation.
+Problems may also occur if there is no ground truth for the logged data.
+For example, wage transparency could identify wage gaps but if the party that logs salaries is the business itself, the logging mechanism (or any computation used to identify a wage gap~\cite{lapets2018accessible}) can execute correctly regardless of the data (and the resulting analysis) being true if individuals cannot verify their inclusion in the computation.

-Problems can also occur when information originating from physical objects e.g., paper documents, rather than digital ones, are meant to be logged.
-Because physical objects cannot easily be tied to some kind of authentication, such as the digital signature of the party that owns the object, authentication can become difficult unless the physical object is first transformed into a digital object (e.g., a scanned copy of a paper document).
+Problems can also occur when dealing with physical objects e.g., paper documents, because this requires a secure way of mapping physical objects to digital objects that can be authenticated once logged.
 Mechanisms that provide cryptographic-like mechanisms to authenticate certain physical objects do exist, however.
-For example, there is a body of work has been done to study how specific paper documents could be authenticated based on their physical characteristics~\cite{toreini2017texture,sharma2011paperspeckle,clarkson2009fingerprinting,buchanan2005fingerprinting,samsul2010recognizing,li2018printracker,guarnera2019new,van2006recognition,9381886}.
+There is a body of work that studies how paper documents could be authenticated based on their physical characteristics~\cite{toreini2017texture,sharma2011paperspeckle,clarkson2009fingerprinting,buchanan2005fingerprinting,samsul2010recognizing,li2018printracker,guarnera2019new,van2006recognition,9381886}.
 This would allow the document to be logged with its fingerprint, allowing it to be authenticated later if required.